 During the course of the Project, and in accordance with the conditions of consent, this CWMP will be reviewed and updated to reflect significant changes associated with construction techniques, communication, mitigation or the natural environments.
-The review process for this CWMP is set out in Section 12.

-Amendments to the CWMP and SCWMPs will be made subject to the requirements set out in Section 11.
+The review process and amendments to the CWMP and SCWMPs will be made subject to the requirements set out in Section 8 of the CEMP.